 - I love you belly rubs (I’m guessing this is just a fun way of saying you’ll give them a belly massage – I am pretty sure a rainbow arc from left to right as you’re facing the child and then a swipe in the same direction across the bottom is the proper direction to assist the colon, but again, you may want to seek further advice on the best way to do the belly rub)

 - Veriditas Botanicals – Digestive Massage Tonic (for cramping relief)

-And finally, definitely check out yesterday’s post on naturally relieving constipation and note the “poop early, poop often” section at the end.
+And finally, definitely check out my other post on naturally relieving constipation in people of all ages and note the “poop early, poop often” section at the end.

 I’m thinking that for little ones in particular, making time and space for a good bowel movement first thing in the morning is a really important tip.
 I always try to get my little 2yo on the potty first thing and then (when I’m smart) again after breakfast.
 I’m usually not quick enough though, and then I have to change a poopy diaper!